carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl07.rst

     static std::map<std::string, AllocaInst*> NamedValues;

-Also, since we will need to create these alloca's, we'll use a helper function that ensures that the allocas are created in the entry block of the function:
+Also, since we will need to create these allocas, we'll use a helper function that ensures that the allocas are created in the entry block of the function: